Abstract Interior Design Style - - A Creative Approach

 -

 Edit your decor.
 Limit visual clutter by choosing a few statement elements, then keep other features understated.
-Balance bold pieces with simple textiles or lighting to give the eyes places to rest.
+Balance the bold statement pieces with simple textiles and lighting to give the eyes places to rest.

 -